OneClickTag/OneClickTag/DEPLOYMENT.md

 The workflow will:
 1. Build Docker image(s)
-2. Push to ECR with commit SHA and `latest` tags
+2. Push to ECR with unique timestamp tag (format: `YYYYMMDD-HHMMSS-{git-sha}`)
-3. Force new ECS deployment
+3. Update ECS task definition with new image tag
+4. Deploy updated task definition to ECS service
-4. Wait for deployment to stabilize
+5. Wait for deployment to stabilize
-5. Show deployment summary
+6. Show deployment summary

+**Note**: ECR repositories use immutable tags for security.
+Each deployment creates a unique tag.

 ### Manual Deployment